gregmarine/ByGregMarine.com/Blog/src/2024/06/26_i-get-a-teekit.md

 I've been able to watch tonight's Dodgers game against the White Sox.
 If they win tonight, it will be a sweep.
 Since I'll be in California next week, I've decided to get a *teekit* in honor of the sweep.
 I'm grateful I get to watch the game tonight.
 I don't get to see many of them...hehehe Gavin Stone has been pitching the whole game.
 He has done an excellent job.
 He and the team have kept the White Sox at bay.

 Well, Gavin Stone achieved a shutout!
 And the Dodgers sweep the White Sox!!!
 Yay!!!
 I'm getting a *teekit*!!!

+I have only 2 days left with my current company.
+This is bittersweet for me.
+I love my company.
+I'll miss it.
+It sounds like the new company is going to be nice.
+I was hoping to end my career with my current company.
+But then again, I've got a feeling God has something better waiting for me.
+My path will be changing in a few days.
+The work will be the same at first.
+The adventure will be different...hehehe